 In the previous sections of this Mastering Python for Blockchain series, we read about different Data types in Python-Booleans, Integers, Floats and Strings.
 These Data Types in Python are like atoms.
 When we combine these Data Types, we get Data Structures in Python.
-This article focusses on the Data Structures in Python-Tuples and Lists.
-There are other Data Structures in Python like sets, dictionaries, which we will learn in the upcoming parts of this Mastering Python for Blockchain Series.
+This article focusses on the first Data Structure we will explore in Python-Tuples.
+There are other Data Structures in Python like lists, sets, dictionaries, which we will learn in the upcoming parts of this Mastering Python for Blockchain Series.
 If you have not read the previous parts of this Mastering Python for Blockchain Series, please do read them.
 It will help you build your Python foundation from the beginning.
 Start from here.

 Few quick words: I will suggest you to download the latest version of Python which will help you to practice coding and compiling programs.
 In case you do not have Python installed in your system you can use this link to online run your Python codes.

 I also suggest you to visit the article here to learn the basic concepts of Blockchain.

 In the previous sections, we learnt about strings.
 Strings are a sequence of characters.
 Right?

 In Python, besides strings, we do have other sequences-Tuples and Lists.
 These are Data Structures in Python which are basically sequence of zero or more elements.
 These elements can be any Python objects.

 Tuples are immutable whereas Lists are mutable.
 This means, once you assign elements in a Tuple, it is baked into the cake.
 The elements cannot be changed.
 Whereas, the elements in a List can be changed.

 This is the first Data Structures in Python, we are getting apprised of.
 How do you pronounce Tuple?
 Guido van Rossum, the creator of Python, said via Twitter:

 I pronounce tuple too-pull on Mon/Wed/Fri and tub-pull on Tue/Thu/Sat.
 On Sunday I don’t